gfloresc/multi-rotor-output-feedback/README.md

-# multi-rotor-output-feedback

-Supplementary material and simulations for the paper:
+# Supplementary Files and Simulations for the paper:
 **"Robust Output Feedback Control with Predefined State Boundaries for Multi-Rotor Systems"**
 Gerardo Flores, Almuatazbellah M. Boker, Mohammad Al Janaideh, and Mark W. Spong

-# Supplementary Files and Simulations for:
-**Robust Output Feedback Control with Predefined State Boundaries for Multi-Rotor Systems**

 ---